-The Australian Human Rights Commission has an Age Positive site that promotes positive stories about older people.
+The Human Human Rights Commission has an Age Positive site that promotes positive stories about older people.
 It recognises the important and diverse contribution of older Australians to society, and aims to counter stereotypes about ageing.
-Join in the discussion at www. humanrights.gov.au.
+Join in the discussion at https://humanrights.gov.au/extended-area-work/age-positive?page=1